unchartedsoftware/aperture-tiles/docs/documentation/userguide/readme.md

 ###<a name="int-desc"></a>Description

-The Description section is an expandable dialog that provide an overview of your Aperture Tiles visual analytic.
+The Description section is an expandable dialog that provides a summary description of your Aperture Tiles application.

 It can also be configured to contain basic controls.
-In the Twitter Latin America project for example, the Description contains a drop-down list that lets you quickly jump to any of South America's major cities.
+In the Twitter Topics application for example, the Description contains a drop-down list that lets you quickly jump to any of South America's major cities.

 ![Description](../../img/description-expanded.png)